Quantum-Accelerators/quacc/docs/src/index.md

 :class-header: bg-light
 **User Guide**
 ^^^
-The user guide provides in-depth information and quick start guides for using Quacc.
+A walkthrough of how to use the major features of Quacc.
 :::

 :::{grid-item-card}
 :link: reference/index
 :link-type: doc
 :class-header: bg-light
-**API reference**
+**API Reference**
 ^^^
-The reference guide contains a detailed description of the Quacc API.
-It assumes that you have an understanding of the key concepts.
+A detailed description of the various Quacc modules.
 :::

 :::{grid-item-card}
 :link: dev/contributing
 :link-type: doc
 :class-header: bg-light
-**Developer guide**
+**Developer Guide**
 ^^^
-Do you want to develop your own workflows or improve existing functionalities?
-Check out the developer guide.
+A guide for how to contribute to Quacc.
 :::
 ::::